If you are looking for a wireless scale there are a lot available, from cheap ones to expensive ones and some in the middle.

 For example say you need to lose four pounds over two weeks, it will guide you through what sorts of foods you should avoid for that two week period.
 You will also know your progress along the way.
 They are big into tracking calories and how you’re progressing against your goals.

-This scale from Weight Gurus is a nice unit that has a lot of features packed in.
+This scale from Greater Goods is a nice unit that has a lot of features packed in.

 An App is used and Paired to the scale via Bluetooth.